aduyko/website/_posts/2020-09-01-august_roundup.md

 ### Joyce Manor - Of All Things I Will Soon Grow Tired
 I like this album but not as much as S/T or Never Hungover Again.
 It's nice to see how their sound evolved from this album to the next and how they returned to this kind of unrefined sound with their latest rarities album.
 This album is a little unfocused I think with the exception of some really good tracks like If I Needed You There.
 They definitely find that focus/punchyness in S/T. I like the cover of Video Killed the Radio Star, but I'm generally a sucker for covers.

+### Origami Angel - Somewhere City
+Unbelievably fun album.
+24 Hr Drive-Thru is an absolute jam, the album catches hold of you and doesn't let go until it ends.
+Perfect high energy noodly emo.

+### Tricot - T H E
+This is a really cool sounding album that does tons of interesting and engaging stuff.
+Lots of really original sounds and a really strong emotional string connecting the songs together.
+Like their other albums I've listened to, I feel like I'm missing a lot by not knowing Japanese and not being able to understand the lyrics, but it's just such good music.

+### Evergreen - Evergreen
+Not for me.
+Not into the guitars, drums, or vocals.
+Seems like it would be up my alley given their influence on emo but I really don't like this.

+### Pour Me Another - Pour Pure
+Very cool that this band is from Minsk and sing in English.
+They have some really cool ideas, Juliet is a great song, but I feel like they grate on me a little - overal a very solid record and I'm looking forward to their future releases.

+### Steve Hiett - Down On The Road By The Beach
+I'm glad I listened to this.
+Definitely sounds way ahead of its time.
+Ambient grooves that will absolutely make you think of the beach.
+My favorite track was Sleep Walk but it's a song I love no matter who covers it.

+### Alex G - Trick
+One of my favorite albums!
+On relisten, it seemd a lot more like Elliot Smith than I'd ever really considered.
+I actually don't think a lot of the individual tracks are great, but it comes together really well and the really good tracks are really good.
+My favorites are: Kute, Mary, Adam, Sarah.

+### SeeYouSpaceCowboy - Songs for the Firing Squad
+The Locust were a favorite band of mine in high school and I listened to them a bunch, but I dunno, most powerviolence/grindcore/sass/sasscore stuff kind of blurs together for me.
+It's really difficult to single anything about the music out as something that I like.
+Great for creating a lot of mental distress very quickly but that's not really something I'm looking for very often.

+### Navio Forge - As We Quietly Burn A Hole Into
+Early 90's emotive hardcore!
+Somewhere between Minor Threat and Slint?
+They're better when they're less punky and more post-y like on the track "Weaponizing" but I dunno, I don't think they're that interesting.
+The vocals don't really do it for me and the guitar/drums don't get me there either.

+### Fifteen - Swain's First Bike Ride
+I don't think I listen to a lot of punk rock so it's nice to hear something closer to the roots.
+The production is kind of weirdly clean (maybe because I'm listening to the Remaster?) but the music itself seems really sloppy.
+Despite all this, it's a fun and light and easy to listen to album!
+Very 90's sounding, almost poppy in a lot of places (Definition reminds me a lot of like, Hey Sandy by Polaris).
+Very cool.

+### Fifteen - Extra Medium Kickball Star
+This sounds a lot more modern and conventionally mixed than Swain's First Bike Ride.
+It reminds me a bit of Weezer and Green Day.
+A lot less unique sounding production than Swain's First Bike Ride, but a bunch of solid punk songs that all sound interesting and do unique stuff.
+The subject matter of a lot of the songs is heavy too!
+Very raw.

+### Marietta - As It Were
+This album is so good that I want to cry.
+The first three tracks is one of the strongest album openings I've ever heard, and the entire album is just unbelievably solid midwest emo/revival.
+Incredible band, incredible album.